neghani/my-internet-profile/README.md

 - Find best photos
 - I will style my site
 - I will upload to a website
-- so that I will share link and people will know me better
+- So that I will share link and people will know me better